rebecapoma6/EmeriTEA-Shopping/README.md

 ● Swiper (JavaScript library): A JavaScript library that facilitates the creation of image carousels and other content elements on the website, enhancing the user experience.
 ● Nex UI: A React UI library that allows you to build sites and applications quickly and easily.

-## Requisitos Previos 🔜
+## Prerequisites 🔜
-Asegúrate de tener Node.js instalado en tu sistema antes de continuar.
+Make sure you have Node.js installed on your system before proceeding.

 ## Libraries 📚
 Libraries are sets of prewritten code that are used to perform specific tasks or add functionality to an application or website.
 These libraries save developers time and effort as they can use existing code instead of writing it from scratch.
 In your project "EmeriTEA Shopping", you mentioned that you are using various technologies and tools, including libraries.
 Here are some of the libraries you mentioned in your project: